inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 ## Search PDFs

-Inquerex is a set of tools.
+Inquerex is a collection of tools.
 Search PDFs is one of those tools.

 ## Paradigmatic Uses

 #### The Search PDFs tool is for researchers, teachers, journalists, and others who want to find words in PDFs quickly, easily, and reliably.

-You're a **researcher** doing qualitative interviews.
+>You're a **researcher** doing qualitative interviews.
 You have them transcribed in PDFs on your computer.
 You want to analyze key words and phrases, quickly, in context.
 But it's hard to keep a reliable index by hand, even when you use your PDF viewer's "search" tool.
 Plus, you find yourself focusing, all too easily, on some words and phrases over others.
 So you use Inquerex to create color-coded statistics for you, along with links to open particular pages.
 Now you can code patterns systematically, and strategically.

-You're a **teacher** writing a lesson plan on a handful of authors.
+>You're a **teacher** writing a lesson plan on a handful of authors.
 You've got a bunch of texts written by them, saved as PDFs in multiple folders on your computer.
 You want to know how those authors interpreted one another because it would clarify, for your students, what makes them similar/different.
 But you know these authors's references to one another might be buried in obscure places in the texts.
 So you use Inquerex to find the references quickly.
 Granted, your PDF editor can search for words in a single PDF.
 And it can search for words in all of the PDFs in a single folder.
 But you want to search in multiple PDFs located in multiple folders on your computer.
 Inquerex makes this easy.

-You're a **journalist** digging through some long, legal documents.
+>You're a **journalist** digging through some long, legal documents.
 They're full of legal jargon.
 You're looking for word *A* when it's on the same page as word *B* but not if words *C*, *D*, or *E* appear on the page, too.
 You can't skim each page with word *A* because that would take days, and you're on deadline.
 So you fire up Inquerex, and you isolate the correct pages using a search query that contains simple context conditions.

 #### Use Inquerex for the rote stuff, so that you can focus on the more complex parts of critical inquiry.
 The Search PDFs tool is designed to make it possible to answer questions about texts that you couldn't answer otherwise because the rote stuff would be too much.